Higher education accreditation: Greece

 In Greece, the accreditation authority/national recognition body is the HQA – Hellenic Quality Assurance and Accreditation Agency which was established by Law 3374/2005 and 4009/2011 and belongs to the Ministry of Education, Research and Religious Affairs.
 It is the government supervisory and coordinating agency of the quality assurance framework applied in Hellenic Higher Education Institutions (HEIs).
 Accreditation is compulsory for all universities in Greece.

 The HQA accredits programs of study for undergraduate degree and postgraduate degree and quality management systems (system accreditation) from state or state recognized HEIs in Greece.
 The right of conferring or granting university degrees shall be exercised only by a State University established.
 Thus, any institute which has not been created by an accreditation of Ministry of Education of Greece and HQA state agency according Greece State Legislature or has not been granted the status of a Deemed-to-be-University, is not entitled to award a university status degree.
 In Greece it is illegal to offer a qualification that is or might seem to be a university degree because all Higher Education Institutes (HEIs) in Greece are public (state) operating with government approval.

 Hong Kong

 The Hong Kong Council for Accreditation of Academic and Vocational Qualifications is appointed by the Secretary for Education of Education Bureau as the Accreditation Authority and QR Authority under the Qualifications Framework of Hong Kong (HKQF).

-Assessment is made with reference to local and internationally recognised standards through a process of peer review.
-The HKCAAVQ will issue an accreditation report on the outcome of the accreditation activity.
+Assessment is made with reference to local and internationally recognized standards through a process of peer review.
+The HKCAAVQ issues an accreditation report on the outcome of the accreditation activity.